 #11 Practice breathing exercises – there are a variety of breathing exercises (also known as pranayama) that take quite some skill and concentration at first, but if you practice them daily you’ll soon notice your mind feeling serene and an ”aliveness” in your body.

 #12 Focus on experiences – studies show that spending our hard-earned money on amazing experiences can increase our long-term happiness.
-Replace “retail therapy” with adding more fun experiences to your life.
+Replace “retail therapy” by adding more fun experiences to your life.

 #13 Live in the present moment – be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
 Some people call this state of mind – “mindfulness”.
 It can positively change the way you feel about life and how you approach challenges.

-#15 Get inspired – find inspiration in everything from subscribing to a daily quote to listening to uplifting audio books on the way to work, to reading books with fresh and exciting ideas.
+#15 Get inspired – find inspiration in everything from subscribing to a daily quote to listening to uplifting audiobooks on the way to work, reading books with fresh and exciting ideas.

 #17 Get more sleep – getting enough rest and recovering energy will help you face your daily activities more efficiently and cope better with anxiety and stress.

 #18 Positive affirmations – practicing affirmations (mentally or aloud) does indeed strengthen us by helping us believe in the potential of an action we desire to manifest.
 When we verbally affirm our ambitions and dreams, we are instantly empowered with a deep sense of reassurance that our wishful words will become reality.

 #19 Try aromatherapy – while many of us think of aromatherapy as an aid to relaxation, there are also many oils you can use to help alleviate depression and boost your happiness.
 Good aromatherapy oils to leave you uplifted include geranium, bergamot, neroli, and jasmine.